 Divorce Settlements and Affairs

 Your spouse’s affair is not reason enough for a judge to grant you a more favorable settlement.
 That said, if your spouse spent a considerable amount of money to conduct this affair, it may be considered wasteful dissipation.
-For example, if your spouse cheated on you with someone in expensive hotel rooms, feasting on decadent room service on a fairly regular basis, this could quickly rack up a major bill.
+For example, if your spouse cheated on you with someone in expensive hotel rooms, feasting on decadent room service on a regular basis, this could quickly rack up a major bill.
 Since your spouse would have likely used marital funds to do this, a judge may award you a larger share to make up for the wasted funds.

-When it comes to child custody, this is another matter that is not directly by the existence of an affair.
+When it comes to child custody, this is another matter that is not directly affected by the existence of an affair.
 However, if your children were harmed as a result of being exposed to the affair, it would likely impact the outcome of a child custody arrangement as well.

 Ultimately, although an affair in itself cannot be used to punish your spouse in court, it may have some indirect consequences that may allow you to receive a more favorable outcome.

 Discuss the Details of Your Divorce by Contacting Us Today!

 If you are divorcing your spouse after learning about an affair, the experienced legal team at Family Law San Diego can provide the knowledgeable legal guidance and advice you need to navigate it and protect your interests.
 We understand how overwhelming this situation must be and will fight tirelessly on your behalf to work toward the best possible results.
 Divorce is rarely easy, but you can count on us to ensure the process goes more smoothly.